ihack4falafel/OSCE/README.md

+# OSCE
-Some of the sploits and tools made during my joruney to take on OSCE
+Some of the sploits and tools (mostly useless) made during my joruney to take on OSCE.

 <p align="center">